branilson/amanita-uros-espidf/README.md

 idf.py clean-microros
 ```

-Is possible to use a micro-ROS Agent just with this docker command:
+It's possible to use a micro-ROS Agent just with this docker command:

 ```bash
 # UDPv4 micro-ROS Agent